 - Starting runtime environment (for example JVM)

-Just after performing these heavy operations your code is executed.
+Just after performing these heavy operations, your code is executed.
 That’s a cold start.
-Next calls could reuse this already warmed up instance (code is executed at once) until there is a need to prepare another one (because of big workload or because the first instance became inactive after being idle for a long time).
+Next calls could reuse this already warmed-up instance (code is executed at once) until there is a need to prepare another one (because of the big workload or because the first instance becomes inactive after being idle for a long time).

 Why is Java not a perfect language for serverless?

 Cold starts of Java functions take longer than cold starts of functions written in interpreted languages.
 Java packages are usually bigger.
-Runtime environment is heavier.
-In case of backend application half of a second or even a second of latency is not a problem.
-In case of an interaction with a user, it could be an issue.
+The runtime environment is heavier.
+In the case of backend application half of a second or even a second of latency is not a problem.
+In the case of an interaction with a user, it could be an issue.

 After a cold start, a difference in performance between compiled and interpreted languages is usually not so much visible, but, still, Java is for sure not the leader.
 So, if you want to create your system from scratch, then you should consider more performant languages.